Jango73/qt-plus/README.md

 ### CMJPEGServer
 A server that creates an MJPEG stream for clients, based on CHTTPServer.

+### CTDMADevice
+A class that mimics the TDMA concept.
+But instead of devices auto-synchronizing themselves, a master device does it. <br>
+Can be used to transfer data from master <-> slave on a network with a single data channel.

 ### CPIDController
 A PID (Proportional Integral Derivative) controller for autopilots or mechanical controls.